Bridging Parametric and Nonparametric Methods in Cognitive Diagnosis: Simulation Studies

 \subsection{Result I: DINA}

-Figures \ref{fig:DINA-PAR} and \ref{fig:DINA-AAR} present the PARs and AARs when the underlying process followed the DINA model.
+Figures \ref{fig:DINA-PAR-zoom} and \ref{fig:DINA-AAR-zoom} present the PARs and AARs when the underlying process followed the DINA model.
 Under the independent attribute (i.e., uniform) setting, the NPC performed the best, as expected, in almost all the cases.
-The JMLE performed similarly to the CMLE in most cases, and slightly better than CMLE when there were more latent attributes ($K=5$) - this was so because the JMLE method correctly assumed that the true latent patterns were uniformly distributed.
-The GNPC produced similar results to the JMLE and the CMLE when the noise level was small ($s = g = 0.1$), but much worse results as the noise level increased ($s = g = 0.3$).
+The JMLE performed similarly to the CMLE in most cases, and slightly better than CMLE when there were more latent attributes ($K=5$) -- this was so because the JMLE method correctly assumed that the true latent patterns were uniformly distributed.
+The GNPC produced similar results to the JMLE and the CMLE in most cases, but much worse results with large noises ($s = g = 0.3$) and more items ($J=50$).
+Adding the log penalty to the GNPC method degraded the results under the uniform setting especially when the sample size was large, which is also expected since the GNPC method implicitly assumes a uniform penalty on the latent classes.
 In comparison, the MMLE of the DINA and GDINA models did not perform as well as the others.
 This was particularly true when the noise was large and sample size was small.

 Under the dependent attribute (i.e., multivariate normal) settings, although the NPC still performed the best in almost all the cases with moderate correlation ($r=0.4$), it performed poorly with larger correlation ($r=0.8$) and sample size ($N = 200$ or 500) as a consequence of more unequal latent patterns proportions.
 The MMLE of the DINA provided the best results when the sample size was larger ($N=200/500$) and the correlation was large ($r$ = 0.8), but did not perform well with smaller sample sizes.
 The GNPC and JMLE performed similarly when the noise was small, but the GNPC was much worse than the JMLE when the noise was large.
+Adding the log penalty on the proportions improved the performance of the GNPC method under the correlated settings, though still not as good as the CMLE method.
 In contrast, the CMLE performed uniformly well in almost all cases, and its advantages became more apparent when there were more latent attributes, and the correlation and the noise were large.
 Specifically, the CMLE performed similarly to the NPC when the sample sizes were small, and the MMLE of the DINA when the sample sizes were large.
 In almost all of the conditions, the MMLE of the GDINA did not perform as well as the other methods, which was not unexpected as the DINA was the true model.